adeinega/connect/openid-connect-claims-aggregation/openid-connect-claims-aggregation-1_0.md

 1. It includes the `iss` claim.
 (Userinfo Endpoint does not)
 1. It returns signed response.
 1. It allows multiple schema types for its response. (e.g, JWT and W3C Verifiable Credentials formats)

+Note: Refresh tokens are optional in this specification, but profiles and trust frameworks may require the use of refresh tokens.

 Note that while Userinfo Endpoint was conceived to support multiple response types, e.g., support for SCIM schema,